 A response to each of the points below should be provided - stating also where opportunities have been available to the candidate.
-(Word limit: 200)
+(Up to 200 words)

 - 1. Number of years post-PhD or since graduation from highest educational qualification. - 2.
 Available time for research, averaged over career. - 3.
 Mentoring, research support and funding available to the candidate. - 4.
-Career interruptions, including those due to employment outside academia, unemployment, part-time employment, childbirth, parental leave, carer responsibilities, misadventure, or illness. - 5.
+Career interruptions, including those due to employment outside academia, unemployment, parttime employment, childbirth, parental leave, carer responsibilities, misadventure, orillness. - 5.
 Family, medical or other circumstances. - 6.
 Any other aspects of career or opportunities to demonstrate scientific excellence that are relevant to assessment. - 7.
 Total number of years of career interruption/s, and an estimate of Full Time Equivalent (FTE) available for scientific pursuits.